webOSArchive/webos-docs/docs/appinventory.md

 Copy, move or save this file into the same folder you found during step 4.

-Note: If you've previously installed the SDK, you don't need this step.
+*Note: If you've previously installed the full SDK, you don't need this step.*

 ## Step 6: Get an App Inventory